chetan-giradkar/Optionator/Readme.md

 Optionator is a Go library that simplifies object configuration by automatically applying default values from struct tags and allowing functional options to override them.

-## Overview
+## Features

-The library uses reflection to:
-- Set default values on struct fields using the `default` tag.
-- Provide a type-safe mechanism to override those defaults using functional options.
+- **Reflection Efficiency:** Caches field metadata for faster default value application.
+- **Nested Struct Support:** Recursively applies defaults to nested or embedded structs.
+- **Customizable Tag Names:** Configure which struct tags to use for defaults and required fields.
+- **Validation:** Automatically validates that required fields (tagged with `required:"true"`) are non-zero.
+- **Type-Safe Options:** Uses Go generics for a type-safe API.

 ## Example Usage